 The Department of History offers a doctoral program for students interested in earning a Ph.D. in history.
 Students interested in graduate work may obtain a copy of the current Guide to Graduate Study from the Department of History website.
-The guide is revised every summer to include the latest faculty listings, research interests of faculty members, detailed regulations on study toward advanced degrees, and other information for students.
+The guide is revised annually to include the latest faculty listings, research interests of faculty members, detailed regulations on study toward advanced degrees, and other information for students.

-The department has no general language requirement for the Ph.D., but the supervising faculty member may require a student to demonstrate a reading knowledge of one or more foreign languages and proficiency in the use of other study tools.
+The department has no general language requirement for the Ph.D., but the supervising faculty member may require a student to demonstrate a reading knowledge of one or more world languages and proficiency in the use of other study tools.
 Students may not complete the comprehensive examination until these requirements have been met.

-The third field must be a division outside a student's major division or a field from a related department outside history.
-The committee may define and delimit the individual fields for examination.
-It also may set, separately for each field, the character of the written portion of the comprehensive examination, which may take the form of a syllabus, a critical bibliography, a topical paper, a portfolio, or any other form or combination of forms that the committee deems suitable.
-The oral portion of the comprehensive examination focuses on issues and problems arising from the examination papers.
+The comprehensive written and oral examination cover three distinct fields, subject to approval by the comprehensive exam committee.
+The three fields must cover at least two major divisions of history.
+The third field may be chosen from a related department outside the Department of History.
+A student's committee may define and delimit the individual fields for examination.
+Each student’s primary advisor sets the character of the written portion of the comprehensive examination, which may take the form of a syllabus, a critical bibliography, a topical paper, a portfolio, or any other form or combination that the advisor deems suitable.
+The second and third fields are each fulfilled by the completion of two courses and the submission of course work as defined by the committee.
+The oral portion of the comprehensive examination focuses on issues and problems arising from the written materials.